biocore/qiime/doc/install/qiime_config.rst

 ``cluster_jobs_fp`` : path to your *cluster jobs* file.
 This file is described in :doc:`../tutorials/parallel_qiime`.

-``working_dir`` : a directory where work should be performed when running in parallel.
-You must be able to write to this directory.
-May be deprecated in favor of ``temp_dir`` in QIIME 1.8.0.

 ``blastmat_dir`` : directory where BLAST substitution matrices are stored

 ``blastall_fp`` : path to ``blastall`` executable